 Mammut Barryvox and Barryvox S are both top-of-the-line beacons.
 The Barryvox S clocks in with a few more details and features for professional rescuers such as an improved flagging system, bigger screen with more information and customizable settings.
 Both are solid pieces of equipment, and with the highly detailed screen on both devices, you’re able to get a lot more information in multiple victim scenarios than the LED screens on the Ortovox, Arva and BCA devices.
 That being said, if you’re new to the game, more information isn’t always a good thing, especially in high-stress scenarios such as trying to save a life.
 Both feature an auto-revert function in case of a second avalanche.

-4. Arva Evo 4 ($260) and Evo 5 ($320)
+Best Bang for Buck: Arva Evo 4 ($290) and Evo 5 ($320)

 Similar to the Ortovox Zoom+, the Evo 4 is a slimmed down beacon with all of the functionality you need and nothing that you don’t, but it does have a flagging mode for multiple victims, which the Zoom+ doesn’t.
 The Evo 5 is, similar to the Tracker 3, a basic and hard-to-mess-up device with simple controls and flagging capability that is light and fits easily in a pocket.
 At $320, it’s one of the best bang-for-buck devices on the market.
 The one drawback to Arva devices is their auto-revert function.
 Other devices use motion sensors and revert back to transmit mode after being motionless for two minutes.
 Arva devices just go back to transmit mode after eight minutes, annoying for a longer search, and in the case of a second avalanche, the eight-minute delay sounds like a long time indeed to be completely buried under the snow.

-Black Diamond Recon ($340) and Guide ($450)
+Black Diamond Recon ($350) and Guide ($500)

 The Black Diamond Recon is, similar to the Barryvox, a top-of-the-line recreational beacon, with the Guide carrying enhanced functionality for professionals similar to the Barryvox S. Both the Recon and the Guide have bluetooth, a rare and useful feature for enhanced customization and information, and the Guide even has an inclinometer to measure incline angle, a useful feature for anyone.
 But it carries a hefty price tag with it.
 Both have flagging capability for multiple victims and auto-revert in case of a second avalanche.